Working at Nescot

 Attracted by high success rates, the safe campus and good transport links, our learners study for Apprenticeships, BTEC, NVQ, C&G and professional qualifications in Animal Care, Art & Design, Beauty & Hair, Business & Computing, Childcare, Construction, Creative Media, Health & Social Care, Music Technology, Performing Arts, Photography, Public Services, and Preparation for Life & Work, Sport and Travel & Tourism.

-Nescot specialises in Higher Education (HE) for work, offering University-level courses approved by Kingston University, and BTEC.
+Nescot specialises in Higher Education (HE) for work, offering University-level courses approved by Kingston University, University of Greenwich and BTEC.
 Osteopathy, acoustics, perfusion and biomedical science degrees have national reputations.
 Our courses have been commended in recent reviews, praising the relevance of our courses for students already working or preparing for work.
 Inspectors were impressed with the quality of teaching and learning and found that our teaching and technical staff were highly qualified with up-to-date skills.
 At Nescot you will find that our group sizes are generally smaller than in other, larger, HE institutions and that enables us to provide you with more individual support.
 You can, of course, also expect state-of-the-art resources to support your learning.

 Specialist Training & Academy Status: